 IBM Notes application is losing its popularity day-by-day in the era of advanced Exchange Server versions.
 Most of the IBM Notes users are migrating to other email Servers such as Exchange Server, Office 365, etc. Have a look at the differences between Notes and Exchange Server that are the strong reasons for the migration.

-- Cost factor – Installation and running expenses of IBM Notes is quite higher than that for Exchange Server
+Cost factor – Installation and running expenses of IBM Notes is quite higher than that for Exchange Server

-- Performance factor – Exchange Server has advanced mail handling facilities.
+Performance factor – Exchange Server has advanced mail handling facilities.
 But IBM Notes is inferior compared to the latest Exchange versions.

 The Preferred Method for Migrations – Manual & Automated

 There is a manual solution for migrating the IBM Notes NSF file to the Exchange – the inbuilt utility provided by Microsoft namely Microsoft Transport Suite.
-But it is a time-consuming method which requires good technical skills to make it work.
-Also, it can be used with earlier versions of Exchange only.
+This utility is a set of tools for migrating Notes Domino Servers to Exchange Server (2007) location.

 Limitations of Manual Method – Microsoft Transporter Suite